This post provides details about how to get skip-the-line tickets for the Metropolitan Museum of Art and the best ways to save money on admission

 This is $13 off the general admission price, which is over 50% off.

-Although students at any school around the world can get the student discount, anyone attending the following institutions are eligible for free admission:
+Although students at any school around the world can get the student discount, anyone attending the following institutions is eligible for free admission:

 - Barnard College

 - New York City High School students